hashicorp/nomad/website/source/guides/advanced-scheduling/affinity.html.md

 ## Challenge

-Think of a scenario where a Nomad operator needs the flexibility to express placement preferences for a critical job but still have the scheduler run the job on the most appropriate nodes anywhere if the desired resources are not available.
+Your application can run in datacenters `dc1` and `dc2`, but you have a strong preference to run it in `dc2`.
+Configure your job to tell the scheduler your preference while still allowing it to place your workload in `dc1` if the desired resources aren't available.

 ## Solution